Elvis Presley: The King’s TV Specials Are Remembered 40 Years After His Death

 Elvis Presley donned a studded jumpsuit for the CBS concert special, which was edited together from June 1977 concerts in Omaha, Nebraska, and Rapid City, South Dakota.
 A struggling Elvis delivered performances that were so poor that CBS producers considered shelving them in favor of shows from a future tour, but after Presley was found dead on August 16, they opted to air the special.

-According to Rolling Stone, Elvis In Concert contains the last known film of Presley ever filmed as he received a gold record from RCA executives on June 26, 1977, the day of his final concert.
+According to Rolling Stone, Elvis in Concert contains the last known film of Presley ever filmed as he received a gold record from RCA executives on June 26, 1977, the day of his final concert.

-You can see a promo for Elvis Presley’s final TV concert special below:
+You can see a promo for Elvis Presley’s final TV concert special below.

-[Featured Image by AP Images/File]
+[Featured Image by File/AP Images]